florianheinemann/passwordless-redisstore/README.md

 passwordless.init(new RedisStore(6379, '127.0.0.1', {
 	// option of the node.js redis client
     auth_pass: 'password',
+    // option of bcrypt, defaults to 12
+    bcryptRounds: 12,
     // options of RedisStore
     redisstore: {
         database: 15,